jorgegorka/svelte-router/README.md

 ## What is Svelte Router?

 Svelte Router adds routing to your Svelte apps.

+It keeps your routes organized in a single place.

 It's specially designed for Single Page Applications (SPA).
 If you need Server Side Rendering then consider using [Sapper](https://sapper.svelte.dev/).

+## Features

 - Define your routes in a single interface
 - Layouts global, per page or nested.